Welcome to today's edition of the Rush 24-7 podcast.

 We should have withdrawn before the war started.

-Uh, in uh in her own way.
+She's essentially said that in her own way.

 Obama's inspirational.

-He's not from the Bush Royal family or the Clinton Royal family.
+He's not from the Bush royal family or the Clinton royal family.

 Americans are dying every day in Iraq, and I'm tired of hearing James Carville on television.